yogs22/yogs22/README.md

 ### Hi there 👋

-Currently i'm working at <a href="https://luwjistik.com/">Luwjistik</a> as Front End Developer
+Currently i'm working at <a href="https://luwjistik.com/">Luwjistik</a> as Front End Developer and responsible to maintenance product website interfaces using Vue JS

 Other information that you know: